Higher Diploma in Business Analytics - SPRINGBOARD+Open for applications on www.springboardcourses.ie

 Course Start Date

-Total credits delivered is 60, of which 35 credits are the Certificate in Business Analytics which may also be offered under Springboard2021+.
+Total credits delivered is 60, of which 35 credits are the Certificate in Business Analytics which is offered as a fee-paid course.

-Fully online lecturers which are recorded and uploaded, plus online discussio groups where lecturers followon from their lectures.
+Fully online lecturers which are recorded and uploaded, plus online discussion groups where lecturers following from their lectures.

 Applications will be made through www.springboardcourses.ie

 Head of Department: Eamon Walsh

 Contact person for the course

 This programme is funded under the Human Capital Initiative Pillar 1, which is funded by the National Training Fund.